intel/dffml/docs/usage/webhook/deploy.rst

     tutorial.
 See documentation on HTTP API
     :doc:`/plugins/service/http/security` for more information.

-Now we can send post requests to the dataflow running at this port
+Now from another terminal,we can send post requests to the dataflow running at this port.

 .. code-block:: console